josh-clarke/snooarchive/README.md

 ### Archiving Your Submissions

-The script's default action is to collect all of your submissions (to the Reddit limit of 1000) and save them in a folder called `./submissions` with a unique numerical indicator.
+The script's default action is to collect all of your submissions (to the Reddit limit of 1000) and save them in a folder called `./submissions` with a unique set of numbers.

 ```bash
 node snooarchive.js